Your Italian Itinerary

 Here are a few other towns you may wish to visit if you add an extra few day (better still a week) to your Tuscan vacation:

-San Gimignano: Known as the "Town of Fine Towers," San Gimignano is a medieval hilltop town that is famous for its 14 surviving towers, which were once used to signal wealth and status.
+San Gimignano: Known as the "Town of Fine Towers," San Gimignano (click for more) is a medieval hilltop town that is famous for its 14 surviving towers, which were once used to signal wealth and status.
 The town is also known for its fine Vernaccia wine, and its well-preserved historic center, which is a UNESCO World Heritage Site.

 Montepulciano: Situated in the Val di Chiana, Montepulciano is a charming hilltop town that is known for its Renaissance architecture, winding streets, and panoramic views of the surrounding countryside.

 Pienza: Located in the Val d'Orcia, Pienza is a small town that was completely redesigned in the 15th century by Pope Pius II to be the perfect Renaissance city.
+There are some wonderful walks in Tuscany following pilgrim trails, this is one of the best.

 Cortona: Perched on a hill overlooking the Val di Chiana, Cortona is a charming medieval town offering stunning views, ancient Etruscan walls, and a quaint historic center.